Limits of Hodge structures in several variables, II: Preliminaries

 \section{Preliminaries}

-\begin{para} In this section $(X, \cO_X)$ denotes a commutative ringed space, i.e. $\cO_X$ is a sheaf of commutative rings on $X$.
+\begin{para} In this section $(X, \cO_X)$ denotes a commutative and unitary ringed space, i.e. $\cO_X$ is a sheaf of commutative and unitary rings on $X$.
 We usually use the symbol $X$ instead of $(X, \cO_X)$ if there is no danger of confusion. \end{para}

 \begin{defn} Let $\cL$ and $\cM$ be $\cO_X$-modules on $X$ and $F$ a finite decreasing filtration on $\cM$.
 Then we define a finite decreasing filtration $F$ on $\cL \otimes \cM$ by setting

 for all $p$. \end{defn}